-Here’s another drawback: I had access to 140+ channels before I cut my cable so 7 OTA channels pale dearly in comparison.
+Here’s another drawback: I had access to 140+ channels before I cut my cable so 9 OTA channels pale dearly in comparison.
 However, this is not such a big deal for me because I mainly watch OTA channels for live news.
-As for watching TV series and movies, Netflix does a wonderful job for a low monthly fee.
+As for watching TV series and movies, Netflix and Amazon Prime Video do a wonderful job for a low monthly fee.
 There is also a long list of viewing options to complement OTA such as an Android TV box (free movies and drama); streaming media players such as Roku and Apple TV; free TV App on mobile devices and websites with links to free TV contents, etc. Transitioning to OTA alone would be much more difficult without these viewing options.
 Now with services like DAZN, streaming live sports is possible, expensive, but possible.

-All-in-all, my decision to cut cable TV has yielded savings of $60 per month.
-So far, I have saved over $4,300 in 6 years and will continue to do so.
-This all happened thanks to my neighbors’ big satellite dish and discovery of free OTA signal in HD.
+All-in-all, my decision to cut the cable TV subscription has yielded savings of $65 per month.
+So far, I have saved over $5,300 in 6 years and will continue to do so.
+This all happened thanks to my neighbors’ big satellite dish and the discovery of a free OTA signal in HD.